FAQ

 • General medical care, specialist consultations, hospital treatments.

-• Residents are entitled to various benefits provided by Kela (the Social Insurance Institution of Finland), including sickness allowances and parental leave compensation.
+• Employees are entitled to various benefits provided by Kela (the Social Insurance Institution of Finland), including sickness allowances and parental leave compensation.

 • If your annual drug expenses exceed 600 euros, Kela compensates a portion of the excess costs.